 How long after installing polymeric sand can pavers be sealed?

-Proper wetting of the polymeric sand is essential for optimal stabilization of paver joints.
+The proper wetting of the polymeric sand is essential for the optimal stabilization of paver joints.
 To ensure that this important step is done right, we recommend that you generously water the sand until a thin whitish layer starts emanating from the paver joints.
 You can then stop watering this section of the surface and move on to the next one.